 The money market provides a wide range of investment opportunities and funding possibilities and some of the cash instruments traded include:

 - Treasury bills

 I won’t go into the specifics of each on here, but they can be accessed by retail investors via a money market fund.

-Using this kind of fund makes sense if you to park you money somewhere other than in equities or bonds for a while, but want to remain liquid enough to move into something else quickly should the need arise.
+Using this kind of fund makes sense if you wish to park you money somewhere other than in equities or bonds for a while, but want to remain liquid enough to move into something else quickly should the need or opportunity arise.

 You won’t earn than much interest, but it will generally be more than you would receive from a regular bank deposit account.